juanpc2018/Open-internet/README.md

 182500 Friends minimum to create Open Internet.

-but the magic of the 6° of separation theory is that you dont need to know the whole chaim. https://www.youtube.com/watch?v=-8w-3oe1uJo one link only needs to know 2 more links in each Cardinal point.
+but the magic of the 6° of separation theory is that you dont need to know the whole chain. https://www.youtube.com/watch?v=-8w-3oe1uJo one link only needs to know 2 more links in each Cardinal point.